 Kim and I lived closed to each other and decided to meet at the Midwest Genealogical Center in Independence Missouri.
 The Genealogical Center is the nation’s largest public genealogy library.
 I had never been there before — or to any genealogy lilbrary — but Kim was an old pro.

-My mother had always told me that the family lineage to Pocahontas was contained in a family history book written by Jean Hamacher and contained in the Ray County History Museum.
+My mother had always told me that the family lineage to Pocahontas was contained in a family history book written by Jean Hamacher and housed at the Ray County History Museum.
 Of course that was our next trip.
-We also had information that Erasmus had been a founder of the First Baptist Church in Bethel, Missouri.

 I’d been to the Museum previously with my mother but the library had been closed that day.
 Kim and I dug into the stacks and found a bound book authored by Mrs. Hamacher.
 The book was actually about the Hewlett family that Lucy had married into.There, in one small paragraph, it said “Family legend says that Lucy’s father, Erasmus Green, was descended from the Cherokee tribe, but this author has found no evidence of that statement.”